nickbaldwin-monster/adinfo/readme.md

 - only link to next admin for jpw jobs
 - legend with explanations for ad provider values

 2.0.1 - mon 23 aug 2021
 - replaced link to webadmin with copy url (due to GA id being added to link)
 - job info works for new split view
 - display is now fixed position

 2.0.2 - tbd aug 2021
 - fixed display of list of countries in info panel
 - job info works for both new card view and split view (without resizing)
 - fixed location handling
+- set (sensible) min-width for panel
+- restyled form so it uses full width of panel

 tbd
 - deal with decorating results? (does not work until load second page of results)